-If cmake can't find your R during the configuration step, you might provide the location of its executable to cmake like this: -DLIBR_EXECUTABLE="C:/Program Files/R/R-3.4.1/bin/x64/R.exe".
+If CMake can't find your R during the configuration step, you might provide the location of R to CMake like this: -DLIBR_HOME="C:\Program Files\R\R-4.0.0".

 If on Windows you get a "permission denied" error when trying to write to ...
 Program Files/R/... during the package installation, create a .Rprofile file in your personal home directory (if you don't already have one in there), and add a line to it which specifies the location of your R packages user library, like the following: